fluxbot-irc/fluxbot/README.md

 - `Plugin.name` - human readable name.
 Used to call your plugin: `fluxbot: [plugin name] [command]`
 - `Plugin.modify(global)` - your chance to customize the global object or initialize some external dependency.
 Gets called on plugin load.
 Set to `false` if you don't use this.
+- `Plugin.desc` - describe your plugin.
+- `Plugin.dependencies` - array of plugins which should be loaded before this one (runs their global function)
 - `Plugin.commands` - an object containing commands.
 - `Plugin.commands.[command]` - a `new Command()`